Skip to Main Content

 Morning:

-After completing disembarkation procedures from the ship, we will transfer to the airport to take our included flight back to Buenos Aires.
-After 3.5 hours we will arrive at Buenos Aires Airport.
+After completing disembarkation procedures from the ship, we will transfer by motorcoach to the airport to take our included flight back to Buenos Aires.
+After 3.5 hours, we will arrive at Buenos Aires Airport.
 This concludes our program.
 If you are returning home, safe travels.
 If you are staying on independently, have a wonderful time.
 If you are transferring to another Road Scholar program, detailed instructions are included in your Information Packet for that program.
 We hope you enjoy Road Scholar learning adventures and look forward to having you on rewarding programs in the future.
-Don’t forget to join our Facebook page and follow us on Instagram.
+Don’t forget to like our Facebook page and follow us on Instagram.
 Best wishes for all your journeys!